Created for expats living in Japan

 Address (Saturday Salon): Roppongi Junior High School, 6-8-16, Roppongi, Minato-ku, Tokyo

 Nihongo Salon caters to various levels from beginners to more advanced levels.
 This salon would be a perfect choice for those of us who are keen on improving Japanese language skills through speaking.
-It also has no requirements regarding the length of your intended stay in Japan, etc.
+It also has no requirements regarding the length of your intended stay in Japan, etc. Furthermore, it is also free of charge!

 Minato Unesco Japanese Language Lesson